Global Market Coverage

 Several code systems exist to identify different financial markets, including: ISO 10383 Market Identification Codes (MICs), Reuters Instrument Code (RICs), and Bloomberg Exchange Codes.
 Unfortunately, none of these systems are granular enough to uniquely identify all distinct trading schedules that exist.

 For example, the Chicago Mercantile Exchange (MIC: XCME) contains 9 different Segment MICs.
 However, the CME has far more than 9 distinct trading schedules.
-The CME has dozens of trading schedules that vary by product (ie. different hours and holidays for Cattle Futures vs Grain Futures).
+In fact, CME has dozens of trading schedules that vary by product (ie. different hours and holidays for Cattle Futures vs Grain Futures).
 We fully support all of these schedules.
 So, a unique identifier was needed.

 We maintain a mapping between MICs and FinIDs.
 However, there is some ambiguity.